RobotnikAutomation/ros2_cpu_monitor/README.md

 >Note: Usually "x86_pkg_temp" represents the CPU.
 This may be different depending on CPU architecture.

-### gpu_output_topic

-The string value representing the desired output topic name for the GPU temperature to be published on

 ### cpu_output_topic

 The string value representing the desired output topic name for the CPU temperature to be published on